AA7Dr/Stock-Analysis-Optimization-Techniques/README.md

 ## *Financial Ratios Analysis and Visualization*

-## Code Label = APIRequest&DefiningFunctionsUsingFMPLibary
+## Code Label = APIRequest&DefiningFunctionsUsingFMPLibaryWithNoKey

 ### In this project, I use the Financial Modeling Prep (FMP) API to fetch key financial ratios (P/E ratio and D/E ratio) for various companies, including Apple (AAPL), Microsoft (MSFT), Google (GOOG), Amazon (AMZN), and NVIDIA (NVDA).
 The data is then processed into a pandas DataFrame where each entry includes the company name, the quarter, the P/E ratio, and the D/E ratio.
 I consolidate the financial data for all companies into a single DataFrame and convert the "Quarter" column to a pandas datetime format for proper time-series analysis.
 Using Plotly, I create a subplot with two charts: one for P/E ratios and the other for D/E ratios, plotted over time for each company.
 These plots allow for an insightful comparison of how each company’s P/E and D/E ratios evolve across different quarters.